ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

-## Step 1.6 - Verify the log source configuration
+## 2.1.6 Verify the log source configuration

 Before that Ansible playbook was invoked, QRadar wasn’t receiving any data from Snort or Check Point.
 Immediately after, without any further intervention by us as security analyst, Check Point logs start to appear in the QRadar log overview.